 I have occasionally added vegetables too but those are tricky if you’re using fresh.
 Frozen mixed vegetables are pretty safe and won’t get to mushy.
 We used those in our pressure cooker chicken noodle casserole recipe.

+If you love one pot meals but hate turning your oven on during the hot summer months this will solve that problem for you.
 Now for the important tips so you’ll be successful and you won’t get the dreaded BURN on Instant Pot notice on the screen:

 - The pot has a ceramic non stick coating which is an added barrier between the heating element and your food.